-- Section 1: Rehabilitation- An establishment that treats those who are suffering from addiction to drugs and/or alcohol. - Addiction- Having no control of doing something in excess to the point that it can harm you.
+- Section 1: Rehabilitation- An establishment that treats those who are suffering from

+addiction to drugs and/or alcohol.

+- 14 Addiction- Having no control of doing something in excess to the point that it can

+- 15 harm you.

+- 16
-Section 2: Drug and alcohol abuse is a huge problem in New York State and can lead to many problems.
-These problems can be physical, for instance, liver failure or lung damage.
-These problems can also be mental, such as depression and anxiety.
-Many addicts and their families want acceptance into rehabilitation, but some can't afford it, and others are just unable to get into one.
-Some addicts, however, refuse to get help, even if they do have access to rehab.

-Justification: Many people in the U.S. suffer from drug addiction.
+17 Section 2: Drug and alcohol abuse is a huge problem in New York State and can

+- 18 lead to many problems.
+These problems can be physical, for instance, liver failure - 19 or lung damage.
+These problems can also be mental, such as depression and - 20 anxiety.
+Many addicts and their families want acceptance into rehabilitation, but - some can't afford it, and others are just unable to get into one.
+Some addicts, - 22 however, refuse to get help, even if they do have access to rehab. - 23 - Justification: Many people in the U.S. suffer from drug addiction.
 In 2022, 6,358 overdose deaths occurred in NY state.
 An addiction is not something a person can get rid of easily, it's something that takes time and patience.
 Many of the families of these struggling addicts suffer seeing their loved ones lose themselves.
 Many addicts do not believe they need help, and it is hard for their loved ones to see them the way they are.
-After having two overdoses, a family member or an acquaintance can request this by calling for this addict to be put in rehabilitation but there must be proof of overdose.

-Fiscal Implications: All funds required will be covered by New York State residents' taxes.
-Residents will see an increase in tax.

-Effective Date: January 1st, 2025
+After having two overdoses, a family member or an acquaintance can request this by calling for this addict to be put in rehabilitation - 31 but there must be proof of overdose. - 32 - Fiscal Implications: All funds required will be covered by New York State residents' taxes.
+Residents will see an increase in tax. - 35 - 36 Environmental Implications: There are no environmental implications. - 37 - 38 Effective Date: January 1st, 2025